adopted-ember-addons/program-guidelines/README.md

 	* Defer to the learning team's recommendations and [lerna-changelog](https://github.com/lerna/lerna-changelog)'s defaults.

 * Add a code of conduct to the repo
-	- You can read how to add the Contributor Covenant https://www.contributor-covenant.org/ to your repository here
+	- You can read how to add the Contributor Covenant here: [https://www.contributor-covenant.org/](https://www.contributor-covenant.org/)